 This is called social proof.
 My theory is that most readers (1) haven’t heard of the people who wrote the blurbs and (2) even if they have, don’t really care that much.
 And yet, it’s a big obsession among authors and their publishers.
 “Get the blurb!”

 I didn’t not do this.
 But my twist was, rather than chase lots of other authors, I focused on people I know who worked in organizations that people had heard of.
 It meant that I could say my book was endorsed by leaders from over 70 companies (you can see them here).
 Why does that matter?
-Because of Box of Crayons’ success criteria.
+Because of my company Box of Crayons’ success criteria.
 We want to give busy managers the practical tools to coach in 10 minutes or less.
 So we want to reassure people in organizations that we know what we’re doing — not necessarily that we happen to know lots of other thought leaders.

 That said, I also reached out to some Big Names.
 Brené Brown.
 David Allen.
 Bob Sutton.
 Dan Pink.
 What I had going in my favor is that these are all people I’ve been in touch with for at least five years.
 I’ve had them on my podcast to help them promote their own books.
 I’ve found a way to meet them when we’ve been in the same city at the same time.
 In short, I’ve been able to be a champion for them in my own small way.
 So I was able to ask for a favor in return, to which they were all gracious enough to say yes.